teleporthq/teleport-code-generators/README.md

 We're especially interested in opening discussions around the issues tagged with the [`discussion`](https://github.com/teleporthq/teleport-code-generators/issues?q=is%3Aissue+is%3Aopen+label%3Adiscussion) label.

 ### Official Release
 The official release will be a switch to version `1.0`.
-ETA for this is around mid July 2019.
+ETA for this is around the end of 2019.

 <h2 id="contributions">💕 Contributions</h2>